rali7196/spidrCodingDemo/README.md

 - **Modern, Responsive Design:** The project features a clean, minimalist design that is optimized for all screen sizes.
 It uses a simple color palette and a clear, easy-to-read font to create a professional and user-friendly experience.
 - **Interest Form:** The core of the project is an interest form that allows users to submit their contact information and a message.
 The form is easy to use and includes validation to ensure that all required fields are filled out correctly.
 - **PIN Field:** The form also includes a PIN field that allows users to enter a 16-digit PIN.
 The PIN is masked for security, and users can reveal it by clicking on an icon.
+It is also hidden by default and can be revealed by clicking a button.
 - **Thank You Card:** After submitting the form, users are shown a thank you card that confirms their submission.
 The card is designed to be simple and elegant, and it provides a clear and concise message to the user.
+It also displays different text depending on whether the user guesses the correct price of $79.

 ## Alignment with Spidr Design